wmde/fundraising-browsertests/README.md

 FundraisingBrowserTests
 ====================
-This directory contains browser tests for the fundraising application.
+This directory contains browser tests for the spenden.wikimedia.de fundraising application.

 ## Prerequisites
 See prerequisites on [Browser Testing for Wikidata](https://www.mediawiki.org/wiki/Wikibase/Programmer%27s_guide_to_Wikibase#Browser_Testing_for_Wikidata).